 (Quotes are from a May 1994 study by the New York State Task Force on Life

-and voluntary choice.
-But in fact, as soon as you say that people have a "right"
+voluntary choice.
+But in fact, as soon as you say that people have a "right" to

-to end their lives (voluntary euthanasia), you have automatically and
+end their lives (voluntary euthanasia), you have automatically

-people without their having asked for it.
-The reason is simple: A person should
+that is, killing people without their having asked for it.
+The reason is simple:

-not be deprived of a "right" simply because they are not able to ask for it.
+A person should not be deprived of a "right" simply because they are not able to

-This is especially easy to understand when the "right" is freedom from
+ask for it.
+This is especially easy to understand when the "right" is freedom

-suffering.
-Why should someone suffer just because he cannot vocalize his desire
+from suffering.
+Why should someone suffer just because he cannot vocalize his

-although they want to live.
-The reasoning that leads to this conclusion is that
+killing of people although they want to live.
+The reasoning that leads to this

-the patient is not in a position to properly evaluate what is best for him/her
+conclusion is that the patient is not in a position to properly evaluate what is

 11. How are euthanasia and assisted suicide political issues?

-duty to protect lives, to the view that it can choose to destroy (or permit
+lives, to the view that it can choose to destroy (or permit the destruction) of